Wienerwald (restaurant): Wienerwald Restaurants GmbH (Austria)

 In Austria, Friedrich Jahn sold all Wienerwald restaurants to a different owner in 1986, thus separating the Austrian restaurants from the rest of the company.
-Today, detached spin out company Wienerwald Restaurants GmbH operates eight casual dining restaurants with a similar menu.
+On August 5, 2025, this Austrian branch of Wienerwald filed for bankruptcy.
+Pending bankruptcy proceedings, the detached spin out company Wienerwald Restaurants GmbH continues to operate some casual dining restaurants with a similar menu as of September 2025.